How to Use Internal Linking Properly

 Why Internal Linking Matters for SEO

-• topical relationships
+• understand relationships between pages

-• site structure clarity
+• follow site structure

 • continue learning

-• navigate relevant topics
+• understand connected topics

 • avoid dead ends